 - represent the views of the LCA, including Lutheran aged-care organisations, to government on ageing related issues, and communicate with government on their behalf.

-Scholarships in Ministry for the Ageing
+Scholarships in Ministry with the Ageing

 Papers from Lutheran Aged Care Conference 2012